If software development

 Of course we don't alter the machine code model directly (at least most of us); we

-update the source code which is the last easily modified model.
+update the source code which is the only real model.
 Since comments are not compiled into the

 machine code there is some logic to making sure that the source code